 Morpheus and Apnoea was presented on the 18th of March 2022, World Sleep Day, in Convento São Francisco.

-This project results from the synergy between the Marionet theatre company, the Centre for Neurosciences and Cell Biology of the University of Coimbra and CEIS20, within the scope of the contest for the Promotion of Scientific Culture 2022, which the project won.
+This project resulted from the synergy between the Marionet theatre company, the Centre for Neurosciences and Cell Biology of the University of Coimbra and CEIS20, within the scope of the contest for the Promotion of Scientific Culture 2022, which the project won.